GovCIO/fe-code-challenge-3/README.md

 1. How proficient you are with JavaScript, React, Redux, HTTP requests, styling, etc.
 1. How well your website runs against [Google Lighthouse audits](https://developers.google.com/web/tools/lighthouse)

-## Requirements
+### Requirements

+The UI/UX is up to you, feel free to be as creative as you'd like!
+Rest assured that **you won't be penalized at all if you completely forgo styling** as we know it can be time-consuming.

 1. Create the boilerplate (we recommend using something like [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html)).
 1. Update the website's title, meta tags, and favicon (be creative!).
 1. Set up any architecture you want, but **you must use and implement Redux** (and ideally utilize one or more Redux middleware libraries).
-1. When a user chooses a start date, an end date, and clicks a "Search" button, a request should be made to [the API endpoint `https://api.spacexdata.com/v3/launches`](https://docs.spacexdata.com/?version=latest).
+1. When a user chooses a start date, an end date, and clicks a "Search" button, a request should be made to the [API endpoint `https://api.spacexdata.com/v4/launches`](https://docs.spacexdata.com/?version=latest).
 1. While waiting for a response from the API, we should show a loading design.
 1. Once we receive the response, we should show a list of all the results and store all fetched data in Redux.
 1. Once we receive the response, if there are no results, we should show a no-results design.